edoardoruffoli/ScoreX/README.md

-# Front-End---Back-End-Website-Project
+# Full Stack Website
-Project of a Front End - Back End website for the Web Development exam.

-Realized as a university projectt during my Bachelor of Science in Computer Engineering.
+Realized as a university project during my Bachelor of Science in Computer Engineering.